zerokilobytes/EnterpriseApplicationPatterns/README.md

 =============================

 1 Domain Logic Patterns

+    Overview
+    Group of patterns that are concerned with the complexity of business domain logics

     1.1 Domain Model
         A domain model represents an object in the context of the business domain.
 It organizes business logic into